Focused on exploring and developing gold and cobalt assets in Canada.

 In 2010, a helicopter-borne areoTEM survey was flown over the Copely range.
 The survey identified several thorium radiometric anomalies along the ridge as well as a contiguous magnetic anomaly that extends for approximately 3.7 kilometers along the Copely range.
 The survey was also successful in generating several drill targets.

-Later that year, Canadian Energy Materials completed a helicopter-supported drill program at the Main target.
+Later that year, Gambier Gold completed a helicopter-supported drill program at the Main target.
 A total of 1,938.9 meters were drilled.
 Highlights from the program include 0.9 meters 4.7 percent REE and 37.3 meters grading 1.4 percent REE.
 Further drilling in 2011 intersected mineralization across a number of holes.

 Michael E. Schuss — President, CEO & Director